gauteh/lieer/README.md

 All commands should be run from the local mail repository unless otherwise specified.

 2. Ignore the `.json` files in notmuch.
 Any tags listed in `new.tags` will be added to newly pulled messages.
 Process tags on new messages directly after running gmi, or run `notmuch new` to trigger the `post-new` hook for [initial tagging](https://notmuchmail.org/initial_tagging/).
-The `new.tags` are not ignored by default if you do not remove them, but you can prevent custom tags from being pushed to the remote by using e.g. `gmi set --ignore-tags new`.
+The `new.tags` are not ignored by default if you do not remove them, but you can prevent custom tags from being pushed to the remote by using e.g. `gmi set --ignore-tags-local new`.

 ```
 [new]